aidanaden/canvas-sync/README.md

   <summary>
     It doesn't work for my university
   </summary>
   This tool was built by an NUS student (me), hence i'm not able to test it with canvas sites from any other university.
-Please create an issue [here](https://github.com/aidanaden/canvas-sync/issues) regarding any problems you face with your school's canvas website.
+Please create an issue at https://github.com/aidanaden/canvas-sync/issues regarding any problems you face with your school's canvas website.
 Thank you! :)
 </details>

 <details>